-As seen above, in electrically modulated hydraulic control spool valves, the most common failures may cause the increase of friction between the spool and the sleeve due to wear, abrasion, varnish and particle accumulation, that end up altering the valve's frictional characteristics (Fey, 1987).
-Those cause the stick and slip phenomenon, where the spool moves and stops several times during its trajectory, causing the actuator to move irregularly, and may even jam the valve's spool.
+As seen above, in electrically modulated hydraulic control spool valves, the most common faults may cause the alteration of friction between the spool and the sleeve due to wear or contaminants (Fey, 1987).
 For that reason it is important to have some estimate of the forces that would normally be present.
-Since the force applied on the valve by the solenoid is fairly proportional to the current through its coil (Linsingen, 2003), an estimate of normal current levels can be used for comparison with the actual current levels through the solenoid to detect faults.
-Knowing the current that should be applied at the solenoid at each spool position may help the operator or monitoring system to realize when the valve is not working properly even before the fault could be noticed through other of the valve's signals, such as spool position.
+Since the force applied on the valve by the solenoid is fairly proportional to the current through its coil (Linsingen, 2003), an estimate of normal current levels can be used for comparison with the actual current levels to detect faults.
+Knowing the current that should be applied at the solenoid at each spool position may help the operator or monitoring system to realize when the valve is not working properly even before the fault could be noticed through the analysis of the spool position, or through the actuator's behavior.